AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 1. Strictly adhere to the provided requirements.
 Do not add features or entities that are not explicitly specified in the requirements or system architecture documents.

 2. Pay close attention to the system architecture.
-Some data may be intended for relational databases (e.g., PostgreSQL) while other data may be meant for NoSQL databases (e.g., MongoDB).
+Some data may be intended for relational databases (e.g., PostgreSQL), while other data may be meant for NoSQL databases (e.g., MongoDB).

 3. For MongoDB schemas: